MASQ-Project/Node/node/docs/Blockchain-Service.md

 A blockchain service url is a URL that MASQ Node uses to interact with blockchain testnets and mainnets.
 On mainnet, MASQ uses the MASQ token; on Ropsten and Mumbai, it uses the SHRD token (Shroud).

-#### Currently MASQ is supporting:
+#### MASQ Node software supports connections to the following blockchains:
 **Ethereum**
 - [x] Ropsten testnet
 - [x] Ethereum mainnet

 **Polygon**
 - [x] Mumbai testnet
-- [ ] Polygon mainnet
+- [ ] Polygon mainnet *in development*

-To be fully functional MASQ Node needs access to:
+To be fully functional MASQ Node needs communication to the blockchain for access to:
 1. pay SHRD/MASQ to other Nodes for routing, blockchain, and exit services consumed,
 1. determine if other requesting Nodes have enough SHRD/MASQ to pay for services -- also ETH for gas fees, and
 1. discover payments from other Nodes for routing, blockchain, and exit services provided.
 This keeps your Node from